nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 ### Personas

-The target persona of snippets is Cluster operator.
+The target persona of snippets is the Cluster operator.
 They will create and manage snippets.

 Snippets are not intended for Application developers, because: